Robot Rights

 Robot Governance

-Robot Governance studies the institutions, regulations, norms, and policy frameworks needed to guide the use of robotics and AI in society.
+Robot Governance studies the institutions, regulations, norms, and policy frameworks needed to guide intelligent machines in society.

 This includes questions of accountability, oversight, governance design, legal responsibility, and the long-term coordination of increasingly autonomous systems.